Budget Season

 Representatives from our partner towns attended a budget presentation.

-This year’s budget reflects the real costs of providing 24/7 paramedic service: staffing, vehicles, equipment, training, and the administrative infrastructure to support it all.
+This year’s budget reflects the real costs of providing 24/7 paramedic service: staffing, vehicles, equipment, training, and administration.
 We appreciate the thoughtful engagement of our town partners.

 The Ambulance Campaign: $1.1 Million Goal